phil-holland/csgo-impact-rating/README.md

 ## Download

-The latest Impact Rating executable and LightGBM model file (`LightGBM_model.txt`) can be downloaded from this project's release page here: [github.com/Phil-Holland/csgo-impact-rating/releases](https://github.com/Phil-Holland/csgo-impact-rating/releases).
-These can be placed together anywhere on the system - add the parent directory to the system path to access the executable from any location.
+The latest Impact Rating distribution for your system can be downloaded from this project's release page here: [github.com/Phil-Holland/csgo-impact-rating/releases](https://github.com/Phil-Holland/csgo-impact-rating/releases/latest).

+Extract the executable and the `LightGBM_model.txt` file to a directory of your choosing - add this directory to the system path to access the executable from any location.

 ## Usage